shinhs0506/snake_game_ai/README.md

 Run
-  - specify whether to load the existing neural network or not, as well as the game iteration count ex) python3 main.py load 500
+  - specify whether to load the existing neural network or not, as well as the game iteration count
+  - ex) python3 main.py load 500
+  - reached max snake length of 20 after about 10,000 games of training
+  - training still in progress